Cashton19/clone_website/readme.md

-start by assign h tags global media-quries
+start by assign fonts size to tabs and laptops